vlastelin8611/Pipeline-management/README.md

 The purpose of the block: checking the system by simulating various phenomena beyond the user's control, be it natural phenomena, simulating a pipeline failure or one of the database copies.
 The block is separate, because it should not be in the conditions of real system operation.

 Thus, the developed system not only ensures reliable monitoring in real time, but also provides users with tools for effective pipeline management, risk minimization and prompt response to any possible malfunctions.
+A programming environment is used for launching, I haven't made an executable yet.

 --------------------------------------------------------------------------------------------------------------------------------------------------------